Istani/pygame_roguelike/README.md

 ## Done (but still not perfect)
 - better movement AI
 - Monsters do not spawn off-screen - FIXED
+- Collision with player is buggy - FIXED
+-
 # DEV Log
 ### 9.1.23
 Failed to implement that enemies keep distance to each other, not sure how to make them spreed to avoid stacking